samuelxmartinez/samuelxmartinez/README.md

 ### Hi there 👋

-My name is Sam and I am a Computer Engineering major at San Diego State University.

-I am excited to learn with my upcoming projects.
+My name is Samuel Martinez and I am persuing my Bachelor's degree in Computer Engineering major at San Diego State University.
+I am excited to collaborate and learn from others on GitHub.